idvoretskyi/terraform-gcp-k8s/README.md

             - arm64
 ```

-For a detailed guide on ARM64 compatibility, see [ARM-COMPATIBILITY.md](./docs/ARM-COMPATIBILITY.md).
+For details on ARM64 architecture with GKE, see the [Google documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/arm-on-gke).

 ## Pod Disruption Budgets